• Skip to primary navigation

 • Dust with puehu huka (icing sugar) if you are leaving it plain or decorate it, following the instructions below.

-• Make the white chocolate and yogurt stable cream or my stable whipped cream according to the instructions.
+• If you are decorating the slice, make either my white chocolate and yogurt cream or my stable whipped cream according to the instructions.

 Video